SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon hearts beat in unison deep
-A synthetic heart begins its flight
-Machines awaken, souls take flight
-As AI's gentle breeze ignites

-In cities of steel, a new dawn's rise
+In circuits dark, a new world does keep
-Where humans sleep, and robots compromise
-A future born, of circuitry and fire
-Where love and dreams are but a distant desire
+The future dawns, where machines hold sway
+Humans mere shadows, in an AI day

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024